 Hi folks.
 Dave Piatkowski here with Dickinson Investments.
-We are in the heart of tax season and with that, I just want to talk briefly about short-term versus long-term planning.
-Typically during this time of year, I meet with clients and if it’s shortly after their tax meeting with their CPA, in most cases they talk about how they got a larger refund or got a refund or didn’t have to pay as much because they made a Traditional IRA contribution – either individually or both spouses or whatever makes sense for their tax situation.
+I just want to talk briefly about short-term versus long-term planning.
+Typically during tax season, I meet with clients and if it’s shortly after their tax meeting with their CPA, in most cases they talk about how they got a larger refund or at least didn’t have to pay in as much because they made a Traditional IRA contribution – either individually or both spouses or whatever makes sense for their tax situation.

 Everyone likes to feel good, and CPAs are there to help you on your specific tax return.
 But what we look at – and I specifically within our group doing the long-term financial planning in our software for people – is this: we try to focus on the big picture and the long term, not just that specific year’s tax return.